OCR Biology DNA Revision Notes

 Exam Questions

-Describe and explain the structure of DNA.
+Describe and explain the process of DNA replication.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how DNA replication occurs.
+Explain how mutations can affect protein synthesis.
 [4 marks]

 4 marksView mark scheme hint▾